surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 ## Horizontal Bar Chart

-Bar charts are used to compare data across different categories.
-You can build a bar chart by placing a dimension on the X-axis and a measure on the Y-axis.
+Horizontal Bar charts are used to compare data across different categories horizontally.
+You can build a bar chart by placing a dimension on the Y-axis and a measure on X-axis.

  **2.** Choose chart type **HORIZONTAL BAR** from given drop-down list compare the data using horizontal chart.